Winter is Here. Why Let a Cold iPhone

 The heat pack and charger did the job for me.

 When I performed the same TriadXP workout outside with my phone in the heated pack, my battery had 77% life left when I finished my routine in 16° F temperatures.
 During the entire workout, I had the case exposed to the elements.
-The battery's performance dramatically improved from shutting down or draining down to 15% on 20° F days without the heated pack.
+The battery's performance dramatically improved and stopped shutting down or draining to 15% on 20° F days without the heated pack.

 I also found the touch screen to work very well.
 I had no trouble tapping in my reps or interacting with the phone's screen through the pack's transparent window.
 More importantly, the heated arm pack, the battery charger, and my iPhone were light, and because they are all contained in the heated pack, they never interfered with my workout.